A live app, in one Markdown file

 A form that talks to a real server

-This form posts to a live serverless function and shows the reply.
-With JavaScript it is a fetch; without it, the exact same markup is a native POST — Darkmown adapts to your backend instead of owning one:
+This form posts to the demo echo endpoint and shows the reply.
+With JavaScript it is a fetch; without it, the exact same markup is a native POST.
+On Vercel/dev the sample endpoint replies; on static-only hosts, point action= at your own backend — Darkmown adapts instead of owning one:

 The server got it and answered at .